 - Mount photo corners to the background paper.
 This looks very cool and artsy, but has some downfalls.
-The children are limited to the size of the work they can hang and some lack the fine motor skills to use the photo corners.
+I found that the students are limited to the size of the work they can hang.
+Some students lack the fine motor skills to use the photo corners.

 - Tie a line of string, twine or fishing line and provide each student with a clothespin that has his name on it to hang the work with.